aragon/hack/docs/apm-ref.md

 Depending on each APM registry governance, the process for creating new versions in the Repo or transferring ownership may vary.

-A Repo keeps versioned state over:
+A Repo keeps versioned state over the following components:

   - **Smart contract library code** (`contractAddress`): the app code is the address of the deployed contract version of the app.
 An organization's Kernel determines which